Companies today can spend over $44,000 a year just trying to manage their digital assets.

 Like AEM, it offers auto-versioning, staging features, blogging tools, and a drag-and-drop interface for building forms and workflows.
 These content management features can help streamline content creation across an enterprise.

-While you can integrate Brandfolder with AEM, Brandfolder can also be a stand-alone alternative to AEM for enterprises that have complex document management needs.
+While you can integrate Brandfolder with AEM and tons of other partners, Brandfolder can also be a stand-alone alternative to AEM for enterprises that have complex document management needs.

-Brandfolder makes it easy to organize, store, and distribute brand assets securely.
-You can use auto-tagging, smart rules, thumbnailing, bulk tagging, and other advanced filtering and sorting options to simplify the process of uploading, importing, and saving your content.
-With Brandfolder’s privacy controls and user-level permissioning, you can share a single asset, a collection of assets, or your entire Brandfolder with internal or external stakeholders.
+With Brandfolder’s privacy controls and user-level permissions, you can share a single asset, a collection of assets, or your entire Brandfolder with internal or external stakeholders.

 You can also monitor your content with Brand Intelligence, a proprietary AI and machine learning technology that lets you see who is using your assets, where they’re being used, and what the highest-performing ones are.